Orders are nobody can see the Great Oz! Not nobody, not nohow!Gatekeeper, Emerald City

 This post will not be a sharpening tutorial; that will be a future post.

 We will examine the process of sharpening woodworking tools using mostly waterstones.
-We will touch on the motivations, goals and priorities related to sharpening you should consider, the minimum set of sharpening stones I recommend, and my suggestion for the most important stone in your arsenal, one you must be proficient in using.
+We will touch on the motivations, goals and priorities related to sharpening you should consider, the minimum set of sharpening stones your humble servant recommends, and my suggestion for the most important stone in your arsenal, one you must be proficient in using.

 You might have noticed from my previous posts that I like to understand motivations.
 Am I cynical?
-Perhaps, but where there are smoke and lights presented and money to be made, there is almost always someone behind the curtains spinning dials and pumping pedals.
+Perhaps, but where there are smoke and lights in evidence and money to be made, there is almost always someone behind the curtains spinning dials and pumping pedals.
 Oooh, pretty lights!

 Regardless of their business model or motivations, many people give good advice.
 But some are shills, while some others are pretenders, and their advice will be colored accordingly.
 Caveat emptor, baby.